ieeevardhaman/icmlsc-website/pages/call-for-papers.md

 #### Publication and Indexing:

-All accepted and presented papers will be included in the conference proceedings to be published by Springer Nature.
-(In communication)
+All accepted and presented papers will be included in the conference proceedings to be published by IoP Press

 **Indexing:** The books of this series are submitted to ISI Proceedings, EI-Compendex, SCOPUS, MetaPress, Springerlink